naman2807/BusScheduler/README.md

 The bus stops are stored in a Room database.
 Schedule items are represented by the `Schedule` class and queries on the data table are made by the `ScheduleDao` class.
 The app includes a view model to access the `ScheduleDao` and format data to be display in a list, using `Flow` to send data to a recycler view adapter.

-# Pre-requisites
-* Experience with Kotlin syntax.
-* Familiarity with activities, fragments, and recycler views.
-* Basic knowledge of SQL databases and performing basic queries.

 # Getting Started
 1. Install Android Studio, if you don't already have it.
 2. Download the sample.